Trulicity, a once-weekly injectable, is used to manage blood sugar and weight in people with type 2 diabetes

 What happens if you take too much Trulicity?

-Symptoms of extremely low blood sugar include:
+Symptoms of very low blood sugar may include:

 • Dizziness